 I am a Reader in Comparative Politics at King’s College London.

-My research focuses on elections and political institutions in both emerging and well-established democracies.
+My research focuses on elections and political institutions in both emerging and established democracies.

 Contact me:

 2025.
 Democracy under strain.
 The political effects of financial bailouts in citizens and parties.
-Oxford: Oxford University Press (Forthcoming).
+Oxford: Oxford University Press.
 You can read a summary of the book here.
+The supplementary material of the book is also available here.

 2016.
 Informe sobre la democracia en España.
 Madrid: Fundación Alternativas.